PetterKraabol/Submote/README.md

 ####To-do list
 - Fix: Random people are being given submote dev badges.
 - Support channel specific BetterTTV emotes.
+- Include callbacks in functions for better error handling.

 ####What's new in Submote v2?
 - Submote should now run 99% of the time!